 Alongside the books I’ve been assigned to read for instructor training, I’ve been nerding out and digging into some extra-curricular studying along with a desire to continue nourishing my soul and reading things that are life-giving, spark my imagination and educate.
 (This is what happens when you’re a life-long student!
 And I am pretty sure it’s in my genes, with both my parents holding graduate degrees and my dad holding a PhD!
 Someday…someday…Masters someday!)
 I’ve been updating the various lists or “shelves” as they’re referred to on the site and through the app.

 I read this treasure of a book at a pivotal time in my life.
 Growing up without a healthy embodied spirituality left me filled with a massive burden of unnecessary shame, and what turned out to be an unhealthy body image.
 The shame of being a woman.
 A physical, embodied woman.
 The author, Barger, takes us on a chronological journey back to Eve, the mother of all humanity, and through church history which was dictated primarily by men or priests, often, unmarried men.
 This left a huge gap in the history of the church and the way the body was viewed in relation to spirituality.
 She gently and critically looks back and weaves this incredibly redemptive picture of the founding ladies of our faith.
 She draws the holy connection between Eve and Mary, the mother of Jesus.
 This is no critique of Eve.
 She invites us into a holy embodied spirituality that makes room for our bodies, not one that disconnects or over spiritualizes.
 It is both eloquent and incredibly insightful.
-I will forever recommend this book to every woman I ever meet as it is a healing book, and I’m grateful for finding it through Jonalyn Fincher, her book is below.
+I will forever recommend this book to every woman I ever meet as it is a healing book, and I’m grateful for finding it through Jonalyn Fincher, a former mentor.

 Carolyn Custis James is one of my top favorite authors and theologians.
 Her unique insight and idea of the Blessed Alliance is incredibly redemptive and rich and full.
 This is not empty.
 (I highly recommend any of her books.
 I’ve read 3 of them, and have 2 more to catch up on, with Half the Churchand Malestrom next on my list.)